arthurgassner/swissenergy-frontend/docs/eda.md

 ## ENTSO-E's official prediction

-The ENTSO-E provide their own forecasted load; how good is it?
+The ENTSO-E provides their own forecasted load; how good is it?
 A common performance metric used to assess the "goodness" of a forecast is the **Mean Absolute Percentage Error (MAPE)**, defined as:

 $$\text{MAPE} = \frac{100}{n}\sum^n_i{\left|\frac{A_t - F_t}{A_t}\right|}$$